helium/HIP/0082-helium-mobile-service-provider.md

 Helium Mobile will operate as a roaming partner on Helium's mobile network using Data Credits (DC) to pay for data transfer at a minimum price of $0.50 per 1 GB as specified in HIP53.
 Any changes to the minimum price for data transfer anywhere on Helium's mobile network must be approved by MOBILE subDAO vote.
 More specific regional or individual radio pricing options above the minimum price can be set by Helium Mobile but are subject to approval by MOBILE subDAO vote.

-Where Helium Mobile Network coverage is unavailable, Helium Mobile will rely on the 5G coverage provided by T-Mobile.
-The partnership of Nova Labs with T-Mobile allows Helium Mobile subscribers to access both nationwide 5G coverage by T-Mobile and the growing Helium Mobile Network, which, due to its people-driven nature, is available in places that are hard to reach and acquire by traditional service providers.
+Where Helium Mobile Network coverage is unavailable, Helium Mobile will rely on the additional coverage provided by their current Mobile Network Operator (MNO), T-Mobile.
+The partnership of Nova Labs with their MNO allows Helium Mobile subscribers to access both nationwide 5G coverage by the MNO and the growing Helium Mobile Network, which, due to its people-driven nature, is available in places that are hard to reach and acquire by traditional service providers.

 More details about Nova Labs and T-Mobile partnership can be found in the [press release](https://www.webwire.com/ViewPressRel.asp?aId=294475).